 Turn out the contents of the bowl onto the floured surface - the dough will still have some dry flour visible.
 Give the dough just a few quick squeezes to pull it together.
 (You don't want to over-knead this bread as it will make it tough once baked.)

-Quickly shape it into a ball and place the dough into the pot or on the baking sheet.
-Use a sharp knife to slash the top of the dough.
+Quickly shape it into a ball and place the dough into the lined pot or on the baking sheet.
+Use a sharp knife to slash a cross in the top of the dough, and poke a hole in each corner of the dough (to let the fairies out!)

 Place the pot or baking sheet in the oven and bake for 10 minutes.
 Reduce the temperature to 375° F and bake the bread for another 40-45 minutes.
 The bread should be risen and browned, and sound hollow when tapped on the bottom.